Slamdunk/phpstan-extensions/README.md

 ## Rules

+1. `SlamPhpStan\DateTimeImmutableAlteredAndUnusedRule`: check for DateTimeImmutable calls that alter the object but don't use the result; likely an error of the transition from mutable DateTime class
 1. `SlamPhpStan\UnusedVariableRule`: check for variable inside functions never used after initial assignment
 1. `SlamPhpStan\StringToClassRule`: requires strings that refer to classes to be expressed with `::class` notation
 1. `SlamPhpStan\GotoRule`: no goto allowed